Santana9937/Photospheric_Code/readme_code_input_param.md

 - **tau_initial**: Optical depth where all the photons are initilized.
 - **tau_photosphere**: Optical depth of photosphere, where the photons escape.

-### Photon Distribution
+### Initial Photon Distribution

-The code can handle to photon distributions: a Blackbody (BB) photon distrubution and a Power-Law (PL) photon distribution.
+The code can handle 2 photon distributions: a Blackbody (BB) photon distrubution and a Power-Law (PL) photon distribution.

-- **photon_distr_type**: Choose the seed spectrum you want for the photons.
+- **photon_distr_type**: Choose the seed photon spectrum you want for the photons.
 Enter 1 for BB distribution and enter 2 for PL distribution.
 - **T_phot_comv**: Temperature of the seed photons in the jet-comoving frame.
 In the numerator, enter the photon temperature in eV.
 The photon temperature